From time to time the topic of free public transport comes up, most recently because of changes in Estonia.

 So it excludes rail services, and city (suburban) buses — which would account for the majority of passengers.

 People still use a smartcard, but the cards issued to local residents give them free rides.
 Which means the system still incurs the cost of running the ticketing system.
-In fact Wikipedia notes that services are stopped during ticket checks — so it’s really not a fare free system at all.
+In fact Wikipedia notes that services are stopped during ticket checks (though this practice may not still be current) — so it’s really not a fare free system at all.

 Problems aside, was Tallinn’s free public transport a success?
 That depends on how you define success: